-For each recorded lap, corrected times will be shown under recorded times, in smaller type, every time the recort lap button is pressed.
+By default, for each recorded lap, corrected times will be shown under recorded times, in smaller type, every time the record lap button is pressed.
 A range of other options are available in the race settings (corrected lap time, corrected overall time, lap time)

-Additionally, once the race is over and the Finish Race button is pressed, an overall corrected time will be shown, including a correction for a shortened course.
+Additionally, once the race is over and the Finish Race button is pressed, an overall corrected time will be shown, including corrections for a shortened courses where appropriate.

 It will be assumed that boats completing fewer laps sailed a shortened course, and their times will be increased accordingly.
 However, a 'Retired?' option will be shown to the OOD next to such boats.
 Simply clicking this marks a boat as retired.
-You can remove it or add other penalties by clicking the pencil icon next to the boat
+If clicked in error, you can remove it or add other penalties by clicking the pencil icon next to the boat

 Penalties and redressAfter starting a race, there will be a red 'add penalty' link next to each boat.
 After a minute, these will change to green and offer the 'record lap' function.
 If you want to record laps before then (really?) then press switch to timer under the list of competitors.

 To apply penalties after this, click the pencil icon (✎) next to the boat.
 Redress can be applied manually at this stage too.